-Children in Reception and Year 1 who are receiving additional phonics Keep-up sessions read their reading practice book to an adult daily.
+• Children in Reception and Year 1 who are receiving additional phonics Keep-up sessions read their reading practice book as often as possible.
+We use reading volunteers throughout the school to support with independent reading.

 Ensuring consistency and pace of progress